adrianlebaron/management-whistle-coding/README.md

-# Manage Whistle Docs, a web application
+# Dynamic docs web application
 ## Technologies:
 1. Django and Django rest framework for the back-end
 2. Next js for the front-end